 So I’ve been in Thailand for just under a week now!
-It’s day 5!
-I started off travelling on my own for the first few days but I’ve now joined an organised tour group who I’ll be spending just over a week with!
+It’s day 5.
+I started off in Bangkok where I spent a first few days alone before joining an organised tour.
 Here’s what I’ve been getting up to so far.

 I was staying in the bustling China Town area of Bangkok.
 Just stepping out of my hotel, which was on the main road there was so much to see and do!
 I started the day exploring and getting my bearings.

-I had a wander around a few of the markets – where you can literally buy anything and everything!
+I had a wander around a few of the markets in Bangkok.
+You can literally buy anything and everything!

-It was far too hot to stay outdoors so I went back to my hotel and had a quick workout – in the gym with the best views I’ve EVER been seen.
+It was far too hot to stay outdoors so I went back to my hotel and had a quick workout – in the gym with the best views!

-Now I’d read about the 24 hour flower market but didn’t really know what to expect, so when I turned up and saw pavements and trees completely decorated with real fresh flowers I was very pleasantly surprised.
-Before I even saw any flowers I was greeted with the pungent aromas of fresh flowers.
-It was literally as if I was following the smells to find the flowers!!
+Now I’d read about the 24-hour flower market but didn’t really know what to expect.
+I turned up and saw pavements and trees completely decorated with real fresh flowers.
+It was like nothing I had seen before.
 Mom if you’re reading this, you would LOVE this place!

 After all the walking around the previous day it was time to enjoy a relaxing break at the hotel’s poolside!